 The Best Minimalist Travel Backpack: Pacsafe Vibe 30L Anti-Theft

 Before I tell you all the reasons why I love my Pacsafe travel backpack, know this: I bought this bag with my own money.
-This is not a sponsored post.
+This is not a sponsored review.
 This minimalist backpack is so amazing I wanted to share it with the world!

 With that out of the way, here are the features that make the Pacsafe Vibe Anti-Theft 30L the perfect carry on backpack.